Sharon is a human resources professional who enjoys sharing simple recipes that make mealtime deliciously easy!

-The ketogenic diet has become very popular, and it certainly can be a method to lose weight quickly.
-One of the cornerstones of the diet is the “fat bomb.”
-Yes, you heard me correctly; you are encouraged to eat “fat bombs.”
+One food item that is a cornerstone of the diet is the “fat bomb.”
+Yes, you are reading that correctly; you are encouraged to eat “fat bombs.”
+How can this be?

 What Is a Fat Bomb?